 Course Description: All or nearly all topics of the course are covered in Chapters 1, 2, 5, and 6 of the textbook.
 These topics are considered in MAT 331 from a computational viewpoint.
+(MAT 331 is a prerequisite for this course, and the computational techniques in that course will be assumed for this course.)
 Here they are reconsidered in a more abstract setting, with an emphasis on definitions, and proofs of Theorems.
-Specifically, the topics center around abstract vector spaces and their subspaces, linear transformations and their matrix representations (Chapters 1, 2); eigenvalues and eigenvectors, inner product spaces (Chapters 5, 6).
-Some applications may be given, if time permits.
+Specifically, the topics include abstract vector spaces and their subspaces, linear transformations and their matrix representations (Chapters 1, 2); eigenvalues and eigenvectors, inner product spaces (Chapters 5, 6).
+If time permits, some applications may be given.